KaiWalter/automate-posts/posts/dipping-into-dapr-agentic-workflows.md

 ## Conclusion

 For me the **versatility of Dapr** for such scenarios seems tangible.
+One can combine deterministic with non-determistic workflows.
+I think particually this gives Dapr an edge.

-I now need to operate it for a while.
+I need to operate it for a while.
 Add observability and surely more resilience.
 Also adding some more intents like "analyze this topic for me and send me a report" will show, whether my assumptions regarding scalability and flexibility hold up.